AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ### Styling components {#styling-components}

-You can use a theme in multiple adaptive forms<!-- and interactive communications -->, which imports the component formatting that you have specified in the theme.
+You can use a theme in multiple Adaptive Forms<!-- and interactive communications -->, which imports the component formatting that you have specified in the theme.
 You can style various components such as titles, description, panels, fields, icons, and text boxes.
 Use widgets to configure component properties in a theme.
 Prior knowledge of CSS or LESS is not required but desired, though the CSS Overrides section lets you write CSS code or provide custom selectors.
 The CSS Overrides section appears when you select a component in the sidebar.

 ![Stylable components in the sidebar](assets/stylable-components.png)